raulcostajunior/obc/README.md

-# obo
+# oboc
-An Oberon-O to WebAssembly Compiler.
+An Oberon-O compiler.